Three Sisters Garden: A Time Tested Native American Symbiotic Planting Strategy

 An important food source for the Native American Indian was corn (or maize) and it was often planted to feed the tribe.

+In a 3 sisters garden you first plant the corn because it grow tall.
 But corn is a heavy feeder of soil nutrients.
 Those nutrients needed to be replaced to help guarantee a bountiful harvest.

 3 Sisters Garden - corn, beans and squash.
 Each plant benefits the others. #TexasHomesteader